Juglans regia 'Rote Donaunuss' - STDS 8-10 CM

 Dark grey, deeply fissured bark makes this plant an eye-catcher in any garden.

-Common walnut 'Rote Donaunuss' is a sprawling and picturesque large tree that can reach a height of 8 - 12 metres and a width of 6 - 8 metres.
+Common walnut 'Rote Donaunuss' is a sprawling, picturesque large tree.
+It usually reaches a height of 8 - 12 m and is approx. 6 - 8 m wide.
+As a rule, it grows 20 - 40 cm per year.

 Water